Ayrlin-Renata/TouchPortal-Plugin-Casterlabs-Unofficial/README.md

 ---
 A plugin to make follows, subs, and raids trigger TP states.

+## Don't actually use this!
+apperently it only works on test events and every websocket would trigger on all event calls for the real thing. go see my other project CaffeinePortal if I finish it for a like, reasonable version

 ## How to use
 1. download
 2. import